clayrisser/node-log-benchmarks/RESULTS.md

 | Test 3      |      104309 |     104320 |       0.00% |       12424 |     12436 |       0.38% |
 | **Average** |  **104350** | **104370** |   **0.00%** |   **12012** | **12029** |   **0.35%** |

+Additional CPUs definitely increased the performance of sending logs to syslog over UDP with bunyan.

+Unlike the previous libraries, bunyan took roughly the same amount of time to unblock the event loop as it took to finish sending the logs to syslog.
+This probably means bunyan is executing the logs at roughly the same rate it is sending the logs to syslog.
+It is worth noting that this observation happens with 1 CPU as well as 8 CPUs.
+This may mean bunyan is sending the logs to syslog synchronously instead of asynchronously.

+Bunyan did drop some logs, although it's interesting that it consistently did not drop any logs when executed on a single CPU.

 #### Syslog UDP Summary

 |         |       1 CPU |  1 CPU |       1 CPU |      8 CPUs | 8 CPUs |      8 CPUs |